khshanovskyi/preconfiguredMavenProjectWitnMainStartPoint/README.md

 # This is the preconfigured maven Web project.
-This is the preconfigured maven Web project that contains all startup configurations for Bring ApplicationContext.
+This is the preconfigured maven project that contains all startup configurations for Bring ApplicationContext.

 ## NOTE: THIS PROJECT IS WRITTEN ON JAVA 17